215a Kingsland RoadLondon E2 8ANUnited Kingdom

 Fred Birdsall is a typographer.
-He established his graphic design practice in 2010, with a desire to work with commercial and cultural clients, individuals and institutions (galleries, artists, architects, publishers, etc.) over a wide range of projects; books, typefaces, signs and wayfinding, exhibitions, art direction, visual identities, websites, among others.
+He established his graphic design practice in 2010, and works primarily with cultural clients, individuals and institutions; galleries, artists, architects and publishers over a range of projects; book design and production, type design, signage and way-finding, exhibition design, visual identities and websites, among others.

 The studio approaches each project free from any preconceived idea, opinion or posture, with a preference for allowing the content and context of a project to guide and inform each detail: format, material, colour, typography, printing and binding.

 A thorough knowledge of materials, production techniques and good relationships with paper merchants, printers, sign manufacturers, binders, photographers, illustrators and coders allows the studio to design and specify the most appropriate materials and techniques for each project.

 It is felt that this approach and a close working relationship with clients, produces appropriate and intelligent work.

 The studio is small in scale which affords a flexibility in terms of collaborating with specialists from other fields; to join or build a team for particular projects.

 A PDF portfolio of selected works is available on request: info(at)birdsallstudio.org

 The studio occasionally takes on interns/assistants, to submit your work, please send a CV and PDF portfolio to: info(at)birdsallstudio.org